awsdocs/aws-ios-developer-guide/doc_source/ats.rst

 .. image:: images/ss2.png

-After following these steps, your app should be able to access AWS endpoints while running on iOS 9.
+After following these steps, your app should be able to access AWS endpoints while running on iOS 9 or later.